Herring-UGAECSE-2920/Class-Instructions/setup/initial_setup.md

 VNC is also a protocol used to connect to and control remote devices, however instead of using the command-line, VNC allows the user to view the desktop of the remote device, and control it graphically.

 To use these two technologies, you'll need a compatible client for you computer.
 For VNC, you'll be using the popular [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
-To use SSH on Windows you'll need an SSH client such as [MobaXterm](https://mobaxterm.mobatek.net/), while for MacOS and Linux you can simply use your system's terminal with using the `ssh` command as follows:
+To use SSH on Windows you'll need an SSH client such as [MobaXterm](https://mobaxterm.mobatek.net/), while for MacOS and Linux you can simply use your system's terminal with `ssh` command as follows:

 ```
 ssh pi@[IP Address of Pi]